velstack/docs-curl/README.md

 ## Authentication

 Velstack uses API keys to `'authenticate'` requests.
-You can [register](https://dashboard.velstack.com/) or login to get yur API key.
+You can [register](https://dashboard.velstack.com/) or login to get your API key.
 Eevery request made to this endpoint requires API key to the server as a GET parameter:.

 ## Responses